tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

   ![Random forest evaluation results](Images/random-forest-1.png)

-After observing the results, it can be concluded that this model may not be the best one for preventing fraudulent loan applications, comment to students that there are several strategies to improve this model such as:
+After observing the results, it can be concluded that this model may not be the best one for preventing fraudulent loan applications.
+Explain to students that there are several strategies that may improve this model such as:

 * Reduce the number of features using PCA.